mysysadmin-ltd/puppet-projects/USAGE.md

 `etc/tomcat-env` is symlinked to the tomcats `setenv.sh`, use this to set any environment variables you require.

+It is possible to start and stop the tomcat instance via sudo as the tomcat user. e.g.: `sudo -u tomcat lib/tomcat/bin/shutdown.sh`.
+Note that tomcat will start up the tomcat instance on its next run.

 # MySQL

 If your project has a MySQL component, a database and user will have been created.